 I work primarily in abstract ways, using oil over canvas, board or paper.
 Through abstract expression I am more sincere with myself through the visual words and worlds I create.

 My inspiration is drawn from the chaotic and the unpredictable in nature and in all matters created.
 I stand in awe of the works of the Artists of the Abstract Expressionist movement in 1950s New York.
 I study artists like Vasudeo Gaitonde, Zheng Congbin, Fernando Zobel or Pierre Soulages, and draw from the sculptures of Daniel Frachon.
 I am curious about, even envious of the bonds between the artists in movements from Dada to Urban Street Art, and am intrigued by the words of the French decadent-romantic poets.
 Aesthetically, I am drawn to Asian abstract calligraphy and sensitivity.
 But more than anything, my travels around the world have provided me with the strongest sense of self.
 The journeys I have taken have made me the man and the artist that I am.
 Travel has given my restless mind the best of all education: I have learned to smell, touch, hear and see; I have learned to give, lose, laugh and fear.

 All this input, accumulated over a life lived many times over, is what drives my creativity.
 I am a teacher and an artist, a quiet yeller, a thrower and a catcher.
 When I have a canvas in front of me, I know it yearns to become a new world – one that will take my mind on another journey.
 All I can do to share that journey is to paint.

-Member of the Redwoods Art Association and the Humboldt Arts Council.
+Marceau is a member of the Redwoods Art Association and the Humboldt Arts Council.